oneleiz/project-reikine/README.md

 created her mainly to learn javascript even though it's a terrible idea, and to just have general knowledge in coding support is utmost appreciated, if not then feel free to look at my coding lol

+(reikine.js might possibly be rewritten, borrowed a template from someone in the community)